ALL

 What blood groups can be matched (are compatible)?

-There are 4 different blood groups: O, A, B, and AB.
-If the donor and recipient have different blood groups, living donation may not be possible.
-The recipient’s blood group could have antibodies against the donor’s blood group.
+There are 4 different blood types: O, A, B, and AB.
+If the donor and recipient have different blood types, living donation may not be possible for this person.
+The recipient’s blood type could have antibodies against the donor’s blood type.
 This will make the recipient’s body reject the kidney.
-As mentioned earlier, Kidney Paired Donation is a possibility.
+You may want to look at the Kidney Paired Donation as an option.

 O O, A, B, or AB